atomx1100/cyberpedia/xrd.md

 * how does the beam divergence affect the peak broadening?
 * given the focusing circle geometry, the beam converge to a single point on the detector, how do the divergent beam contribute to the detected beam intensity?
 * given ideal convergence of the diffracted beam, does this implies peak broadening due to the beam divergence?
+* why is the focusing condition important?
+* need to understand the role of the width of the pixel of the detector

 * what causes peak broadening?